 *This article was commissioned as part of the Healthy Work Campaign.
 To learn more and obtain free resources, visit https://healthywork.org.

-Dr. Marnie Dobson is the Co-Director of the Healthy Work Campaign, as well as the Associate Director of the Center for Social Epidemiology.
+Dr. Marnie Dobson Zimmerman is the Co-Director of the Healthy Work Campaign, as well as the Associate Director of the Center for Social Epidemiology.
 She is also an Assistant Adjunct Professor at the University of California, Irvine Center for Occupational and Environmental Health (COEH) where, for the last 12 years, she has been involved in work stress research, including qualitative, participatory methods, enhancing epidemiological studies and intervention development with several blue-collar working populations including firefighters and urban transit operators.
-She continues to teach occupational health classes at UCI and UCLA, as well as publish academic articles and book chapters and present at scientific conferences.
+She continues to teach in occupational health classes at UCI and UCLA, as well as publish academic articles and book chapters and present at scientific conferences.
 (LinkedIn, Twitter)